kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/iiqka_implementation.md

 - _SetQoSProfile(qos configuration)_ : Sets the Quality of Service (QoS) configuration for external control on the controller.
 If successful, the next session will be started with this configuration.

-With this _SetQoSProfile_ function the user can set the QoS coniguration, which is detailed later.
+With this _SetQoSProfile_ function the user can set the QoS configuration, which is detailed later.

 #### Configuration